emdnaia/OpenOCD/README.md

 ```
 firewall-cmd --ipset=dynamic_hosts --get-entries | xargs -I{} firewall-cmd --permanent --ipset=dynamic_hosts --remove-entry={} && firewall-cmd --reload
 ```
-- We need to also add this to the cronjob of the Linux server, for example daily:
+- We need to also add this to the cronjob of the Linux server, for example on reboot and 12 hours:
 ```
-0 0 * * * /usr/local/getpara.sh
+@reboot /bin/sleep 30 && /usr/local/getpara.sh
-0 0 * * * /usr/local/updatepara.sh
+0 0,12 * * * /usr/local/getpara.sh
 ```

 #### Optional Addblocking